MohsenZandi/Copy-Move_Forgery_Detection/README.md

 # Copy-Move_Forgery_Detection
 In this repository there are implementations of many Copy-Move forgery detection (CMFD) methods.
+I started implementing forgery detection methods since I was doing Research Project of my Bachelor degree and continued it when I was a master student.

-Each folder named with its original paper title
+Each folder of this repository named with its original paper title